How to find the sum of 0, 1, 1, 2, 3, 5, 8.. or Fibonacci series in Java:

 The commented numbers in the above program denote the step numbers below:

-- Create one variable n to store the value of n. sc is a Scanner variable to read user inputs.
-Ask the user and read the value of n.
+1. Initialize a variable n to store the value of n.
+It also created another Scanner variable to read the user input.
+The user-entered value is assigned to the variable n.

-- Call findSum and print the sum. findSum takes the value of n as a parameter and returns the sum.
+2. It calls the findSum method to calculate the sum.
+The findSum method takes the value of n as a parameter and returns the sum.

-- In findSum, create four integer variables, currentValue to store the current value of the series, prevValue to store the previous value of the series, sum to hold the sum and temp to use as temporary storage.
+3. The findSum method initializes four integer variables, currentValue to assign the current value of the series,prevValue to assign the previous value of the series, sum to assign the sum, and temp to use as a temporary storage variable.

-- If the value of n is less than or equal to 0, return 0.
-If the value of n is equal to 1, return 1.
+4. If the value of n is less than or equal to 0, it returns 0.
+If the value of n is equal to 1, it returns 1.

 Sample output:

-If you run this program, it will print output as like below:
+If you run this program, it will print outputs as below:

 Enter the value of n: